LeonardoIacussiPoli/IIoT_Cutting_Saw/README.md

 # IIoT Cutting Saw
 The general idea of this project is to use a mmachine learning algorithm installed on the STWIN board microprocessor by STMicroelectronics in order to understand when the machine is off, on or when the machine is cutting a wood table.
+The classification algorithm is based on the accelerometric data coming from the on board three axial accelerometer (ISM330DHCX).

 ### Calculation of the cutting tool working time – why is it so important?